 Title 4: Health Protection, Medical Care, and Social Security

-Title 4 requires shipowners to provide on-board medical care at no cost to the seafarer, maintain a medicine chest and medical equipment in line with flag state requirements, and ensure seafarers are covered by social security.
+In addition, title 4 requires shipowners to provide on-board medical care at no cost to the seafarer, maintain a medicine chest and medical equipment in line with flag state requirements, and ensure seafarers are covered by social security.
 Seafarers who suffer injury or illness during a contract are entitled to medical treatment and sick pay for at least 16 weeks after repatriation.

 Title 5: Compliance and Enforcement